justinwolfe/tube-separator/PROJECT_CONTEXT.md

 - **Interactive Stem Switching**: Click on any waveform to switch to that stem for playback
 - **Active Stem Highlighting**: Visual styling to indicate which stem is currently playing
 - **Individual Stem Labels**: Clear labels for Original, Vocals, Drums, Bass, Melodies, etc.
+- **Individual Download Buttons**: Each stem and the original track has its own download button with loading states
+- **Video Download Support**: Download original video files when available
+- **HTTPS-Compatible Downloads**: Robust download implementation using fetch + blob for HTTPS compatibility
 - **Playback Controls**: Play/pause, seek forward/backward (5s), volume control
 - **Range Requests**: Supports HTTP range requests for streaming
 - **Touch/Mobile Support**: Responsive touch controls and gestures